Striking Sacramento City Unified Teachers Enter District Headquarters In Show of Solidarity, Still No Agreement Reached

 Once it was clear an agreement would not be reached, the teachers union and supporters began to march outside district headquarters.

-“I want to go back to school,” third-grader Kiyomi Shimabukuro said.READ MORE: Driver Escapes After His Car Is Left Riddled With Bullet Holes In Rural Sacramento County Shooting
+“I want to go back to school,” third-grader Kiyomi Shimabukuro said.READ MORE: Report Finds California Has Fifth-Most Polluted Water In U.S.

 Shimabukuro and her father were out for a sweet treat at Gunther’s Ice Cream Parlor as the strike continued.
 The family has become accustomed to clashes between the district and teachers union.